Charged With Bad Checks or Credit Card Fraud in Connecticut?

 Fraud, credit card fraud and related offenses, and writing bad checks can be serious offenses depending on the amount involved.
-Any any criminal offense will leave you will a permanent criminal record, that can follow you for life.
+Any criminal offense will leave you with a permanent criminal record that can follow you for life.

 Most often, these offenses are committed by people under extreme financial stress.
 The loss of a job, unexpected medical bills; many things can send a tight financial situation into a nosedive.